johndigital/vuepress-title-issue/README.md

 This is a minimal configuration of VuePress using version 0.8.4

-In this configuration, the generated title is "Vuepress" in both index.html and 404.html.
-The description meta tag is blank.
+In this configuration, the generated title is correct for index.html, but incorrect for 404.html.